-Columns and its types in Civil Engineering
+Columns and their types in Civil Engineering

 Columns in civil engineering can be defined as vertical structural elements that act as supports and primarily support axial compressive loads.
 They are slender members designed as a support to hold the ceiling and roof, and the weight acting on them.
 The load acting on the structure is transmitted to the foundation through these supports.